tesonet/frontend-party/README.md

 1. Fork this repo
 2. Do your best
-3. Prepare pull request and let us know that you are done
+3. Prepare a pull request and let us know that you are done

 ## Few simple requirements
 ### Design